xebialabs-community/xlr-variable-setter-plugin/README.md

 This document describes the functionality provided by the XL Release xlr-variable-setter-plugin.

-See the [XL Release reference manual](https://docs.xebialabs.com/xl-release) for background information on XL Release and release automation concepts.
+See the [XL Release reference manual](https://docs.xebialabs.com/v.9.7/release#platform) for background information on XL Release and release automation concepts.

+This is a 'See It Work' plugin, meaning it has been enhanced to include functionality that makes it easy to spin up and configure a dockerized version of the XebiaLabs platform with this plugin installed.
+Using the provided test data, you can then try out the plugin features.
+This is useful for familiarizing yourself with the plugin functionality, for demonstrations, testing and for further plugin development.

+The plugin code base also includes a gradle task for [automatic integration testing](#to-run-integration-tests).

 ## Overview